CARA-ch/ikit-docs/docs/primarysystems-epr.md

 You are required to create a client certificate for this technical user and let it register in the HPD.
 See the [developer platform](https://developer.post.ch/en/e-health/basic-epr-workflows) for exact steps.

-EPRIK allows you to work with a specific test technical user during integration.
+IKIT allows you to work with a specific test technical user during integration.
 You can get the TCU IdP SAML2 assertion from [here](https://test.ahdis.ch/eprik-cara/camel/tcu).
 This assertion is valid for 10 minutes.
-With this assertion you can get then the XUA (STS) token for the XDS requests, for the urn:e-health-suisse:principal-id you need to put the GLN to 2000040030829 when using EPRIK's technical user.
+With this assertion you can get then the XUA (STS) token for the XDS requests, for the urn:e-health-suisse:principal-id you need to put the GLN to 2000040030829 when using IKIT's technical user.
 [example](https://test.ahdis.ch/eprik-cara/#/transaction/e1159556-36e9-41c1-b9d4-740d21d0bf8b)

 ### change metadata of existing documents (2.223)